angular-architects/module-federation-plugin/libs/native-federation-core/README.md

 ### Initializing a Host

 On startup, call the ``initFederation`` method.
 It takes a mapping between the names of remotes and their ``remoteEntry.json``.
-This is a file containing meta data.
-It's automatically generated by the augmented build process (see above).
+This is a file containing meta data generated by the augmented build process (see above).

 ```typescript
 import { initFederation } from '@softarc/native-federation';